 Unification of MPM list generation

-It is proposed that, the size of MPM list of non-zero reference lines is reduced from 6 to 4, Planar and DC modes in zero reference line MPM list are excluded for the non-zero reference line MPM list, and all other angular modes in zero reference line MPM list are used for MPM list of non-zero reference lines with the same order. (namely Method #4)
+It is proposed that, zero reference line and non-zero lines share the same MPM list generation process, which is the zero-line MPM list generation process in VTM3.0.
+The size of MPM list of non-zero reference lines is reduced from 6 to 4, Planar and DC modes in zero reference line MPM list are excluded for the non-zero reference line MPM list, and all other angular modes in zero reference line MPM list are used for MPM list of non-zero reference lines with the same order. (namely Method #4)

+Alternatively, for the zero-reference line, on top of the method in Section 2.2. which prioritize Planar and DC modes, it is further proposed that Planar and DC modes are always placed as the first two MPM candidates, and the 4 remaining angular MPM candidates are derived in the same way of VTM3.0 for zero reference line.
+For non-zero reference lines, only the 4 angular MPMs can be applied such that only one MPM list is generated for zero and nonzero reference lines, and only 4 angular MPMs need to be derived instead of 6 in VTM-3.0. (namely Method #5)

 Experimental results